VeriorPies/MineCloud/README.md

 - *more to add...*

 *Don’t see your favorite game?
 Feel free to contribute to the list by following the [Create your own MineCloud Configuration Package](/minecloud_configuration_packages/CustomConfigurationPackageGuides.md) guides!*

 <br>
 <br>

 ![ShortGif](/images/MCDemo_1080-min.gif)

 <p align="center">
-<b>Enjoy your hassle-free multiplayer server with your friends on Discord at almost no cost!
+<b>Enjoy your hassle-free server with your friends on Discord at almost no cost!
 </b>
 <br>
 </p>